 Here is some examples and common mistakes when shooting hotel interiors and exteriors.

 It is our role to create professional hotel images that allow potential guests to imagine themselves in the picture, waking up after a sound night’s sleep in the comfortable bed, relaxing in the lounge with their favourite drink, or soaking limbs weary from an exciting day of sightseeing in the bath.
 Small family run hotels like the Fairway in London have to work hard to compete with larger, well-known chains, so when the owner asked me to take his B & B photos, I was happy to oblige.

 One of the main challenges of this kind of work is creating a complete image of the room to allow guests to mentally step inside.
 Including all of a room’s features without creating any wide angle distortion requires skill and specialist lenses.
 I relied on my Canon EF 14mm f/2.8L and the EF 11-24mm f/4L full frame lenses to do these charming bedrooms justice, applying my experience to edit the perspective lines to minimise any distortion resulting from the wide-angle lense.
 See more…

 Sample hotel work of Swallow Churchgate Hotel, in Harlow, Essex.
 See more…

-I was delighted to accept when the Hotel Olympic Sidirokastro in Greece asked me to provide them with contemporary professional photos that they could use in their printed marketing material and on their website.
+I was delighted to accept when the Hotel Olympic Sidirokastro in Greece asked me to provide them with contemporary professional images that they could use in their printed marketing material and on their website.

 An online presence is vital for hotels as a growing number of travellers are booking accommodation online, either directly with the hotel or through a third-party booking site.
-High-quality photos are imperative, See more…
+High-quality images are imperative, See more…